mdsami1280/SALES-PREDICTION-USING-PYTHON-CodeSoft/README.md

 Contact:

-For any inquiries or feedback, please contact [Your Name] at [your.email@example.com].
+For any inquiries or feedback, please contact Md Sami at smd930617@gmail.com

 Happy analyzing!